Georgia became a Party to the WHO Framework Convention on Tobacco Control on May 15, 2006.

 The law prohibits smoking in "any buildings and other structures.”
 However, the law provides several exceptions, including, but not limited to, penitentiaries, cigar bars, casinos, transit zones of airports, pre-trial detention cells, and designated areas of inpatient psychiatric facilities and palliative care facilities.
 The law prohibits smoking in most public transport but allows smoking in taxis and on boats.

 Tobacco Advertising, Promotion and Sponsorship

 The law prohibits most forms of advertising and promotion of tobacco products.
-However, the law permits product display at airports and in other shops so long as it cannot be seen from outside the point of sale.
-Beginning in January 2021, the law will prohibit the display of tobacco products inside shops as well, again with an exception provided for duty-free zones at airports.
+The law prohibits the display of tobacco products inside shops, with an exception provided for duty-free zones at airports.
 The law also permits reverse brand stretching.
 There are some restrictions on tobacco sponsorship and the publicity of such sponsorship.